Acrylamide and Cancer Risk

 Are acrylamide levels regulated?

 In the United States, the FDA regulates the amount of residual acrylamide in a variety of materials that come in contact with food, but there are currently no regulations on the presence of acrylamide in food itself.
-In 2013, the FDA issued draft guidance to help the food industry reduce the amount of acrylamide in certain foods, but these are recommendations, not regulations.
+In 2016, the FDA issued guidance to help the food industry reduce the amount of acrylamide in certain foods, but these are recommendations, not regulations.

 The EPA regulates acrylamide in drinking water.
 The EPA has set an acceptable level of acrylamide exposure, which is low enough to account for any uncertainty in the data relating acrylamide to cancer and other health effects.